 Adult Male Circumcision in London by Experienced Surgeon/Urologist

-Dr Khan is an expert in methods of circumcision such as sleeve, sutureless (Glue), free hand, forceps guided method, stitches, dorsal slit, revision, redo circumcision, preputioplasty and frenuplasty (release/division of a short tight frenulum which causes the head of the penis to tilt down during erections also called “frenulum breve.”).
-Phimosis ( tight foreskin caused by balanitis xerotica obliterans in 20% adults in our experince.
+Dr Khan is an expert in methods of circumcision such as sleeve, glue, free hand, forceps guided method, stitches, dorsal slit, revision, redo circumcision, preputioplasty and frenuplasty (release/division of a short tight frenulum which causes the head of the penis to tilt down during erections also called “frenulum breve.”).
+Phimosis (tight foreskin) caused by balanitis xerotica obliterans in 20% adults in our experience.
 Dr Khan can discuss the characteristics of high and low cut, tight and loose cut types or styles of circumcision.

 Please stop taking any medication such as anti-platelets or any blood thinning tablets 5 days before the operation.
 Please consult your doctor (GP) before stopping these medications.